 This 2011 book grew from the experiences of the Anticipatory History Research Network, a one year project within AHRC’s Landscape and Environment Programme.
 Led by Caitlin DeSilvey and Simon Naylor at Exeter University, the network brought together fellow scholars in humanities, social, natural and physical sciences, writers and artists, and environmental practitioners in wildlife, coastal, landscape and heritage management.
 I had the good fortune to be doing my MA Climate Change at Exeter at the time.
-So, although my involvement was at the latter stages of their research, I was able to contribute some work locally with the National Trust – on ‘storying adaptation’ – to the network’s final symposium.
-I’ll write more about my own involvement with ‘anticipatory history’ approaches in a later post.
+So, although my involvement was at the latter stages of their research, I was able to contribute some work locally with the National Trust — on ‘Storying adaptation’ — to the network’s final symposium.

-For now, I want to introduce the book – as a process, a product and a provocation.
+Here, I want to introduce Anticipatory history the book — as a process, a product and a provocation.
 It’s a slim volume but written in many voices, offering rewarding encounters on different levels.

 Publication often seems the natural endpoint of research activity, but the group assembled around this network’s central question — what roles do “history and story-telling play in helping us to apprehend and respond to changing landscapes, and to changes to the wildlife and plant populations they support?” — found themselves creating this book almost as a byproduct of their discussions.
 Something that I’ve encountered when researching how large, multi-partner climate change projects successfully incorporate very different academic fields and societal stakeholders is that the new interdisciplinary teams very often spend 18 months — typically up to half the project lifetime — coming to terms with each other’s vocabulary and ways of seeing the world.
 They have to find ways to achieve that in parallel with ‘doing the job’.
 Often an ad hoc and iterative process, this frequently catalyses creative approaches to ‘getting to know each other’.
 One large network developed their own glossary for terms that engineers, sociologists, modellers and planners might have ‘in common’ but which had different meanings and usages for each ‘tribe’.